-Accessible & inclusive typography
+Accessible and inclusive typography

 Let’s look at some easy places to start making the web more accessible and inclusive when it comes to typography.